christianhg/brummefar.dk/src/pages/immutable-javascript.md

 // => [4, 6, 8]
 ```

-As expected, the function returns the tail of `even`, but let's inspect the original Array for good measure.
+As expected, the function returns the tail of `even`, but let's inspect the original array for good measure.
 It shouldn't have changed, right?

 ```js
 even